Three Stages of Adolescence

 There are three stages of adolescence and each one requires a different approach on the part of parents in order to influence change.

-Usually running between ages 12-16 give or take two years, this stage is characterized by decisions based on emotions.
+Usually running between ages 12-16, give or take two years, this stage is characterized by decisions based on emotions.
 That’s why we often see a higher level of moodiness, bad attitudes, and negative emotional expression in the form of defiance, disrespect, or sarcasm.
+Young people in this stage often don’t do their homework of chores because they “don’t feel like it.”
 These kids often eat junk food because it makes them feel good, engage in risky behaviors, and don’t consider the consequences of their “pleasure.”
 They often text instead of sleeping at night, embed themselves in video games, and shirk responsibility.

-Parents during this stage often must use more parental control because these young people lack the self-control to mange themselves.
-Setting limits on electronics, requiring chores, meeting with teachers to establish accountability, and not putting up with their meanness and abuse are necessary.
-Parents who thought they could release the reins to their adolescents are instead finding that their young people aren’t equipped yet to handle the privileges they seek – privilege and responsibility go together.
+Parents during this stage often must use more parental control because these young people lack the self-control to manage themselves.
+Setting limits on electronics, requiring chores, meeting with teachers to establish accountability, and not putting up with their meanness and abuse are necessary tasks of parenting at this stage.
+Parents who thought they could release the reins to their adolescents are instead finding that their young people aren’t equipped yet to handle the independence they seek.
+An important principle to remember, and teach is that privilege and responsibility go together.

 Stage #2: A Mission-Oriented View of Life

-Usually taking place between ages 16-20 give or take two years, a child moves into the second stage of adolescence.
+Usually taking place between ages 16-20, give or take two years, a child moves into the second stage of adolescence.
 This stage is clearly marked by a child’s internal motivation to accept responsibility in life.
-They now have a vision for the future, even if that vision is not fully formed or even in error.
+They now have a vision for the future, even if that vision is not fully formed or even feasible.
 That vision drives them to overcome their emotion-based decisions, and to make choices that tie into their goals or desires for the future.

 During this stage you’ll likely see young people stop eating junk food because they want to be healthy, or start studying more diligently because they want to go to college, or choosing better friends because they want to be successful instead of being dragged down.